kuberhealthy/kuberhealthy/cmd/cronjob-checker/README.md

 You can specify the event reason to check with the `REASON` environment variable in the `.yaml` file.

+The check will exit if no REASON is given in the yaml file.

+The check will exit if no NAMESPACE is given in the yaml file.

 The check will exit if it is unable to retrieve events from the cronjob in a given namespace.

-namespace fields will need to be updated to applied namespace to give permissions appropriately to the check.
+All namespace fields will need to be updated to applied namespace to give permissions appropriately to the check.

 #### Example CronJob Event Checker